Tian-chen-98/Global_Temperature_Change/index.md

 <img src="us_8_cities.jpg">

 Generally speaking, both cities in China and States in the US have an increasing trend of average temperature from 1913 to 2013.
-We selected representative cities that located in different direction of each country (South, North, center, near the ocean, etc) .
+We selected representative cities that located in different direction of each country (South, North, center, near the ocean, etc).

+### Citation

+Data used in this project are from Kaggle.
+Two Kaggle datasets have been used:

+- [Map of temperatures and analysis of global warming](https://www.kaggle.com/code/amelinvladislav/map-of-temperatures-and-analysis-of-global-warming/data?select=GlobalLandTemperaturesByState.csv).
+This dataset is created by Vladislav Amelin on November 11, 2016.
+- [Trends in global CO2 emissions](https://www.kaggle.com/code/fehmifratpolat/trends-in-global-co2-emissions/data).
+This dataset is created by Firat Polat on September 26, 2020.